Rudolfisky/Demotica_Dashboard-Info/Dashboard-Design.md

 # Demotica-Dashboard: Dashboard Design | How do i make a clean yet informative Dashboard?
-In this document i will note down the possible design choices and ux requirements the related to the front end.
+In this document I will use the DOT research framework in order to establish a good dashboard design for my project.

-## Available product analysis
+## What dashboard designs have other people made?
-In order to make a dashboard myself, i need an understanding of how other people tackled this problem.
+In order to make a dashboard myself, i need an understanding of how other people tackled this problem. in order to aquire this knowledge, i will be doing a available product analysis.
 ### Dashboard on hardware
 On [this link](https://computertotaal.nl/artikelen/internet-thuis/zo-maak-je-een-eenvoudig-dashboard-voor-je-domoticasysteem/) i found a tutorial for making a raspberry pi with a display that acts as a dashboard for a MQTT broker. this kind of dashboard is one that runs on a device dedicated to displaying that dashboard.
 ![related image](https://api.reshift.nl/modules/media/show_image/569967/?width=640&crop=center)